gregorias/ignore-flakes/README.md

 # ignore-flakes

-UNDER DEVELOPMENT

 ![activity flow](./readme-assets/ignore-flakes-flow.svg)

-A command envelope that tracks a repeated command's successes, and ignores command failures if the command has succeed recently.
+A command envelope that tracks a repeated command's successes, and ignores command failures if the command has succeeded recently.

-It is useful for commands that are flaky, and are required to succeed only ocassionally.
+It is useful for commands that are flaky and are required to succeed only ocassionally.

 ## Development